About the US Army Medical Department Center and School (AMEDDC&S)

 The 32d Medical Brigade is comprised of the 232nd Medical Battalion and the 264th Medical Battalion.

-The Academy Brigade (Provisional) is comprised of the Academy Battalion (Provisional) and the 187th Medical Battalion.
+The Medical Professional Training Brigade is comprised of the 187th Medical Battalion and the 188th Medical Battalion.

 The Capability Development and Integration Directorate (CDID) is the "center" of the AMEDDC&S HRCoE .
 The CDID envisions and designs the organizations, tactics, doctrine and equipment that will be found on the medical portion of the battlefield.